Cheesaholic/dav-marnix/README.md

-# Marnix Ober 1890946
+# Marn_X - Marnix Ober 1890946

-This project provides a framework for creating visualizations based on configurations specified in `config.toml` files.
-Each Python module reads its settings from a corresponding table in the `config.toml`, ensuring a modular and organized approach to configuration management.
+This project is set up to perform the exercises contained in the module Data Analysis & Visualization of the Master of Informatics - Applied Data Science ([MADS-DAV](https://github.com/raoulg/MADS-DAV)).
+The project tries to be as modular as possible, with almost all variables and settings being alterable without editing the code.
+Each Python module reads its settings from a corresponding table in the `config.toml` file in the main directory.
+Data can also be passed to the preprocessors and plotters by passing them to these classes.

 ## Features